likecoin/likecoin-js/README.md

 ## Usage

-Please refer to `exmaple` for usage examples
+Please refer to `example` for usage examples

 ```